What is included in the cost of Quarter Plus?

-Study groups are not mandatory, but highly recommended.
+Study sessions are not mandatory, but highly recommended.
 This is the time to discuss class topics with your peers, participate in out-of-class activities, review difficult content, and learn to study efficiently.

 We will offer one section of COMS S101 for Honors credit.
 Students identified as accepted into the Honors program will automatically be enrolled in the Honors section.
-The Quarter Plus Honors class will count toward the five required honors elective courses.
+We will also be offering ENGL/HNRS 145, for students with the required prerequisite.
+These Quarter Plus Honors classes will count toward the five required honors elective courses.
 Honors courses are not limited to Honors students and other Quarter Plus students may be placed in this section if space permits.
 Honors students are designated by the Honors Program as having applied and been accepted into the program.
 For more information regarding the University Honors program visit the University Honors Program Page.

-Cal Poly’s recommendation for academic success is to study two hours per unit perk week.
-If you are attending the residential program or virtual program with two courses (8 units), you would study 16 hours during the week.
+Cal Poly’s recommendation for academic success is to study two hours per unit per week.
+If you are attending the residential program with two courses (8 units), you would study 16 hours during the week.
+If you are participating in the virtual program with one course (4 units), you would study 8 hours during the week.
 Time spent attending study sessions count as study time.

-You are able to participate in Quarter Plus; however, to accommodate your needs you should contact the DRC (Disability Resource Center) in advance.
+Yes, you may participate in Quarter Plus if you have a disability; however, to accommodate your needs please contact the DRC (Disability Resource Center) in advance.

 Unfortunately, no. Due to visa requirements we are unable to accept international students into the program.

-If you are selected for Quarter Plus, you will be sent a digital Student Agreement via Adobe Sign in early May.
+If you meet the requirements to participate in Quarter Plus, you will be sent a digital Student Agreement via Adobe Sign in early May.
 Your parent or supporter will also be required to sign the Student Agreement and directions will be included on how to enter their name and email address when you receive the email notification.

-No, you must be available to attend all Quarter Plus dates starting on Wednesday, August 11 and through the last day of the program, Friday, September 10.
+No, you must be available to attend all Quarter Plus dates.
+If you are participating in the residential program, you must be available starting on August 15 (move-in day) and through the last day of the program, Tuesday, September 12.
+If you are participating in the virtual program, you must be available starting on August 16 (orientation day) and through the last day of the program, Tuesday, September 12.
 Please contact the SLO Days team at firstname.lastname@example.org and they will help you register for a SLO Days orientation that takes place prior to Quarter Plus.